Take a sneak peek at the program!

 *Present Music receives National Endowment for the Arts Grant for Home Place!
 Read the release here.*

 For this community inspired event, Milwaukee Opera Theatre (MOT) will reunite with Present Music (PM) for an exploration of home and place.
 Music from Shelter, a collaborative piece by composers David Lang, Julia Wolfe, and Michael Gordon, and librettist Deborah Artman, investigate the various meanings and connotations of the word Shelter, from basic protection from the elements to the building of an American home.
 This piece will be accompanied by a film by Bill Morrison.
-In line with the theme of home and place, PM and MOT will perform Passacaglia by Caroline Shaw and Language from Christopher Cerrone’s Invisible Cities.
-This event will include a performance of original music by Present Music's Creation Project students.
+Present Music's vocal ensemble, Hearing Voices, will also perform Passacaglia by Caroline Shaw, and Aheym by Bryce Dessner (accompanied by a video produced by Matthew Ritchie).
+Artistic Director Kevin Stalheim will concoct a festive circus of sound based on the event's theme of home and place.
+This concert will include a performance of original music and art by students and seniors in Milwaukee.